xaby-xd/xaby-simple-twitch-bot/README.md

   npm install dotenv@latest
   ```

-3. After configuring the bot, you can now use it and customize it as you need.
+3. After running the bot you will need to configure it.
    ```js
     const options = {
     options: {